Spirit of the Confederacy: Removal and relocation

 Doubts about the monument were expressed in 2015 after the racially motivated Charleston church shooting, with one citizen asking, "Is it something that we want to take pride in anymore when so many people are offended by it?"
 Protesters said the statue celebrated slavery and racism, while others argued that removing the monument meant removing history.
 The controversy was reignited in 2017 after the Unite the Right rally in Charlottesville.
 The monument is one of two monuments in Houston dedicated to the Confederacy; the other is the statue of Richard W. Dowling.

 On June 11, 2020, the City of Houston announced plans to relocate the monument as well as the Dowling statue.
-While the plans to relocate the statues had been formulating for some time, the events surrounding the death of former Houston resident George Floyd prompted the mayor and task force to move forward.
+While the plans to relocate the statues had been formulating for some time, the events surrounding the murder of former Houston resident George Floyd prompted the mayor and task force to move forward.
 The monument was removed on June 16, 2020, and arrived at the Houston Museum of African American Culture on August 18.